Apple iPhone 13 Rumor Roundup: Here’s everything we know about the next iOS flagship phone series

 Despite poor iPhone 12 mini sales, Apple will reportedly launch 4 iPhone models this year as well.
 If Apple adopts the iPhone 13 moniker for the 2021 lineup, the devices will be called iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max.

 However, Apple may revive its “s” branding this year since the upcoming models are expected to feature minor upgrades.
 If that’s the case, the upcoming devices will be called iPhone 12s mini, iPhone 12s, iPhone 12s Pro, and iPhone 12s Pro Max.
+A July supply chain report suggests that Apple will go with the “iPhone 13” branding instead of “iPhone 12s” for the 2021 iPhone lineup.
+However, we’ve seen several contradictory reports about this matter, so we’ll have to wait and see how things turn out.

-Irrespective of the name Apple settles on for the 2021 iPhone lineup, we expect to see four new devices in September this year.
+Irrespective of the name Apple settles on for the 2021 iPhone lineup, we can expect to see four new devices in September this year.
 These devices will likely be priced the same as the iPhone 12 range, starting at $699 for the iPhone 13 mini and going up to $1,099 for the iPhone 13 Pro Max.

 The upcoming iPhones will likely be the same size as their predecessors, with the iPhone 13 mini sporting a 5.4-inch display, the iPhone 13 and iPhone 13 Pro packing 6.1-inch panels, and the top-of-the-line iPhone 13 Pro Max featuring a 6.7-inch display.
 The phones may also come with the same boxy design as last year, with the two affordable models featuring an aluminum frame and the two Pro models featuring stainless steel frames.

-While the iPhone 13 lineup may look pretty much the same as the iPhone 12 lineup, rumors suggest that the upcoming models will pack a smaller notch.
-Leaks suggest that Apple will move the earpiece closer to the edge and offer a shallower True Depth camera on its 2021 lineup to offer a slimmer notch.
+While the iPhone 13 lineup may look pretty much the same as the iPhone 12 lineup, rumors suggest the upcoming models will pack a smaller notch.
+Leaks suggest Apple will move the earpiece closer to the edge and offer a shallower True Depth camera on its 2021 lineup to offer a slimmer notch.

-Although the notch may get slimmer, industry sources claim that the iPhone 13 lineup will be 0.26mm thicker than the iPhone 12 lineup.
-The same sources also reveal that the camera module on the iPhone 13 lineup will be a bit larger as well.
-0.9mm larger than the older models, to be exact.
+Although the notch may get slimmer, industry sources claim the iPhone 13 lineup will be 0.26mm thicker than the iPhone 12 lineup.
+The same sources also reveal that the camera module on the iPhone 13 lineup will be a bit larger as well — 0.9mm larger than the older models, to be exact.
 Leaked images of the display glass for the upcoming iPhones (attached below) give us a preliminary look at what the notch may look like.

 The devices are also expected to include stronger magnets for MagSafe charging and other accessories.
-Rumors also suggest that Apple may offer a matte black colorway on the next-gen iPhone lineup in place of the standard space gray colorway, a new stainless steel coating to reduce smudges and fingerprints, and improved noise cancellation with beamforming for phone calls.
+Rumors also suggest Apple may offer a matte black colorway on the next-gen iPhone lineup in place of the standard space gray colorway, a new stainless steel coating to reduce smudges and fingerprints, and improved noise cancellation with beamforming for phone calls.

 If you’re wondering what the iPhone 13 series may look like, you can check out renders created by Concept Creator in partnership with LetsGoDigital (attached above).
+You can also check out Unbox Therapy’s video showcasing a dummy model of the iPhone 13 Pro Max to get a better idea of the design.
+Mac Otakara and leaker DuanRui have also shared similar images of iPhone 13 mockups showcasing the smaller notch and a repositioned earpiece.

 So if the notch isn’t going anywhere, will Apple offer an in-display Touch ID sensor on this year’s models?
 That may be the case if recent reports are to be believed.
 According to Bloomberg, Apple has been testing an in-display Touch ID sensor that may make an appearance on the 2021 lineup.